10 Harmful Effects Of Soft Drinks You Must Remember

 Using a straw to drink a soda, gulping quickly, and brushing your teeth 30 mins after consumption can reduce damage.

 Is diet soda the way out?
-Sadly, no. The damage caused to your teeth when you drink diet soda is the same as consuming meth or cocaine.12 This is because apart from the sugar, sodas also contain citric acid and phosphoric acid.
+Sadly, no. The damage caused to your teeth when you drink diet soda is the same as consuming meth or cocaine.12 This is because apart from the sugar, sodas also contain citric acid and phosphoric acid as preservatives.
 This can sometimes make the drink highly acidic.
 As one study found out, a certain type of cola had a pH of 2.3.13 These acids can wear away the teeth enamel and dentin, the layer beneath, right from the moment they come in contact with the teeth.

 For the occasional soda, and even citrus fruit juice, use a straw, take a quick gulp, and brush after 30 minutes.14

-5. Osteoporosis And Bone Fractures
+5. Leads To Osteoporosis And Bone Fractures

 Phosphoric acid is a food additive added to colas to give them a tangy flavor and also to inhibit the growth of microorganisms in the sugar-rich environment.
 Too much phosphate in the blood can intervene with proper calcium metabolism essential for healthy bones.
 Caffeine too can interfere with mineral absorption.